BerkanJs/React-Ecommerce-Frontend-Project/README.md

-# E-Commerce Frontend Project
+# E-Commerce Frontend Project🚀

 This project is a modern, responsive web application developed with **React**.
 The application aims to provide a sleek, user-friendly, and fast experience using popular tools like **Tailwind CSS** and **Framer Motion**.

-## Table of Contents
+## Table of Contents 📑

 - [About the Project](#about-the-project)
 - [Technologies](#technologies)